floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/handle-info.md

 `handleInfo` is how server-side events (a.k.a `Info`) are handled.
 These server-side events are initiated by processes that are happening on the server for example: database updates, background jobs, pub/sub messages, or some other asynchronous process.
-Just like `handleEvent` and `handleParams`, `handleInfo` is automatically passed the `info` event (i.e. server event) along with the `socket` and can use it to manipulate the `context` of the LiveView or otherwise respond to the `info` messages it receives.
+Just like `handleEvent` and `handleParams`, `handleInfo` is automatically passed the `info` event (i.e.,  server event) along with the `socket` and can use it to manipulate the `context` of the LiveView or otherwise respond to the `info` messages it receives.

 ## `handleInfo` Signature